-Phase 2 of the overarching SEA process - the contents of this published volume - was undertaken as a 'scientific assessment', guided by the principles of saliency, legitimacy and credibility (see Preface, Scholes et al. 2016).
+To address this lack of critically-evaluated information, a 'scientific assessment' was commissioned, guided by the principles of saliency, legitimacy and credibility (see Preface, Scholes et al. 2016).
 The 18 Chapters of the scientific assessment were drafted by 146 authors and peer reviewed by a further 25 local and 46 international independent peer review experts, and by a large number of stakeholders involved in the process.
 The key objective of the scientific assessment is to provide society with an evidence base, at a strategic level, which will assist South Africa in developing a better understanding of the risks and opportunities associated with SGD, if it occurs in South Africa.
 The geographical scope of the scientific assessment study area is provided in Figure SPM 0.2.

-The Summary for Policy-Makers (SPM) is a concise compendium of the key findings of the scientific assessment.
+The Summary for Policy-Makers (SPM) is a concise compendium of the key findings of the scientific assessment1.
 The methodology for the assessment is based on the concept of 'risk', but this does not mean that the opportunities associated with SGD are not also assessed in a balanced fashion.
-The SPM begins with Chapter 1 (Burns et al., 2016) which provides, in as much detail as feasible, the
+The SPM begins with Chapter 1 (Burns et al., 2016) which provides, in as much detail as feasible, the scale and type of activities which would logically be associated with three SGD scenarios; measured against a Reference Case scenario, where no SGD takes place.
+This includes introductory text explaining the current understanding of the petroleum geology of the Central Karoo.